-The Group is recognising revenue associated with the receipt during the year of a non-refundable, non-creditable up front signing fee of \$5.9 million (US\$6 million) from date of receipt to the anticipated product launch date in 2013.
+The Group is recognising revenue associated with the receipt in December 2011 of a nonrefundable, non-creditable up front signing fee of \$5.9 million (US\$6 million) from Actavis Inc. from the date of receipt to the anticipated FDA approval date representing an approximation of the time relating to the submission of the filing with the FDA and associated processes.

-The Group recognised \$1.8 million of revenue during the year and has deferred \$4.1 million.
+The Group recognised \$3.5 million (2012:\$1.8 million) of revenue during the year and has deferred \$592,000 (2012: \$4.1 million).